kormuyang/posn/README.md

 ### Part: Data Structures

-The following table shows all materials with the order in which each should be completed.
+The following table shows all the course materials for data structures, listed in the order they should be completed.

 | Order | Material | Click |
 |:---:|:---:|:---:|